A serious infection of the gums

-Unfortunatly you might miss these symptoms if you are suffering from periodontits in area's which are hard to see.
+Unfortunately you might miss these symptoms if you are suffering from periodontitis in areas which are hard to see.

 What causes periodontitis?

-The treatment of periodontitis focusses on the removal of tartar and bacterial plaque.
-Since you can't reach all plaque in your pockets a dental hygienist or preventive assistant is required.
+The treatment of periodontitis focuses on the removal of tartar and bacterial plaque.
+Since you can’t reach all the plaque in your pockets a dental hygienist or preventive assistant is required.
 The periodontitis treatment includes: